glasskube/glasskube/website/docs/04_design/package-config.md

 ### What values are available for a given package

-The author of a package may include a declaration of the possible configuration items in the package manifest, where each package may have multiple **value specifications**.
+The author of a package may include a declaration of the possible configuration items in the package manifest, where each package may have multiple **value definitions**.
-A value specification contains information to help clients display an appropriate form item for data entry and constraints to be validated by the client as well as the package operator.
+A value definition contains information to help clients display an appropriate form item for data entry and constraints to be validated by the client as well as the package operator.

 ### How does a value affect the deployed package resources

-Additionally, a value specification describes some alterations to the deployed package.
+Additionally, a value definition describes some alterations to the deployed package.
 We call those alterations **targets**.
-Each value specification may contain a number of targets.
+Each value definition may contain a number of targets.
 A target can be one of two things:

 1. A change to the default values of a helm release contained in the package